craigmcn/craigmcn.github.io/_posts/2011/2011-10-26-michi-sushi.md

 ---
 title: Michi Sushi
 date: 2011-10-26T14:20:00+00:00
-excerpt: "The service was excellent, and the servers easy on the eyes.
-I sat at the counter and watched the sushi chefs whipping up some excellent-looking dishes."
+excerpt: 'The service was excellent, and the servers easy on the eyes.
+I sat at the counter and watched the sushi chefs whipping up some excellent-looking dishes.'
 layout: post
 categories:
   - Opinion